Hybrid Work Meaning Explained for UK Employers

 Policies and procedures

-When developing or updating policies, employers should:
+When developing or reviewing policies to support hybrid working, employers should:

 Contracts of employment